 Whether you're an art lover, history buff, or pop culture enthusiast, New York State's world-class museums are guaranteed to leave a lasting impression.
 What better way to warm up during the winter months than by spending the day exploring an exciting exhibit?
-From the first ever exhibition dedicated to Long Island native Billy Joel to an exhibit with larger-than-life-sized animal sculptures made entirely from LEGO® bricks, there really is something for everyone.
-Be sure to add these must-see Empire State exhibits to your winter itinerary before they're gone!
-Credit: @Daytrippingroc on Instagram
+Walk through original studio sets from Everybody Loves Raymond at the Long Island Music and Entertainment Hall of Fame, learn about American history through the lens of still life paintings at the Memorial Art Gallery, or celebrate six decades of Barbie at the New York State Museum–there’s something for everyone!
+Be sure to add these must-see Empire State exhibits to your winter itinerary before they're gone.
+Photo credit: @daytrippingroc on Instagram

 JUMP TO: Greater Niagara | Long Island | Finger Lakes | Hudson Valley | Capital-Saratoga | New York City | Chautauqua-Allegheny | Central New York | Adirondacks | Thousand Islands-Seaway | Catskills